“Hey Siri, look up dog friendly campgrounds near me”.

 Local pup Markus enjoying the Chilliwack sunshine in style @markus_mcgruff

 One of the most popular parks in the Lower Mainland for dog-friendly camping in BC has both scenic mountain areas and a large freshwater lake that’s warm enough for swimming!
-Cultus Lake has four campgrounds, a day-use area for the perfect summer picnic, and lots of opportunities for fishing, water skiing, windsurfing, and hiking.
+Cultus Lake has four campgrounds with enough space for your tent and the dog tent - a day-use area for the perfect summer picnic, and lots of opportunities for fishing, water skiing, windsurfing, and hiking.

 Driving Distance from Vancouver: 1.5 hrs

 Dog Policy: Off-leash areas are at Shale Beach between the Jade Bay boat launch and the Entrance Bay, and between the Maple Bay boat launch and the Maple Bay day-use.